 There are two reasons why babies should introduced to solids no later than 6 months of age:

-- Allergies: Since 2007, several clinical studies have pointed to the possibility that the late introduction of solid foods might increase the risk of allergies both to foods and to airborne substances such as pollen.
-While the research in this area is not yet settled, risking food allergies is one reason not to wait longer than approximately 6 months to introduce solids.
+- Food Allergies: Several current clinical studies have pointed to the possibility that the late introduction of solid foods might increase the risk of allergies both to foods and to airborne substances such as pollen.
+While the research in this area continues to evolve, risking possible food allergies is one reason not to wait longer than approximately 6 months to introduce solids.

 - Iron Requirements: Babies are born with iron stored in their bodies.
 Somewhere between 6 and 8 months of age, a baby’s iron stores will begin to gradually deplete and leave her at risk for iron deficient anemia.
 While iron will not completely and totally disappear from your baby’s body, leaving your baby with no iron, her iron levels may fall significantly.
 Waiting too long to introduce baby to solid foods may put baby at risk of inadequate iron intake.